nine of the best horror movies of the past decade, according to reddit

 We Are Still Here, 2015

 What it's about: The poster art for We Are Still Here is giving us very Edvard Munch The Scream vibes, which feels apt.
 The film hangs on a classic trope of the genre: a haunted house.
 When Anne and Paul’s son Bobby dies in a car accident, they move to a new (but actually very old) home in New England.
-Their neighbour Cat warns them to leave, explaining that it was built as a funeral home in the 1800s by the Dagmar family, who secretly sold corpses on the side to cop a bit of extra pocket change.
+Their neighbor Cat warns them to leave, explaining that it was built as a funeral home in the 1800s by the Dagmar family, who secretly sold corpses on the side to cop a bit of extra pocket change.
 Naturally, Anne and Paul ignore Cat, because nobody ever pays attention to sensible advice in horror films.
 Which is just as well, because then we wouldn’t have the scream-fest that follows.

 What reddit says: “Reading the name of the movie even gives me chills.”